Baloch Students Organization: BSO Mengal

-Alleged link with India
+Controversies

 In 2016 an Indian national called Kulbhushan Jadhav was arrested by Pakistani security forces, who claimed that he was an officer on active duty in the Indian Navy with the rank of commander and a spy working for Indian intelligence agencies.
 They charged him with espionage and released a pre-recorded statement of Jadhav confessing to being a spy working for the Indian intelligence agency RAW and admitting that he had been in touch with its contacts in Pakistan, especially those in the BSO.
 He also stated that he was to support the insurgency by coordinating subversion, violent activities against the general population, targeting attacks against strategic assets in the region, and against Chinese workers.
 The Indian government has denied that Jadhav was an intelligence operative and said the video statement was "tutored."
 Karima Baloch denied that the BSO had any contacts with the Indian intelligence agency.
 She stated that theirs was a home-grown movement for the independence of Balochistan and that Pakistan wished to paint it as a proxy war of foreign powers.

+In a notable development, Talat Aziz, a student from Punjab University who recently surrendered after being associated with the banned Balochistan Liberation Army (BLA), disclosed the group’s recruitment methods.
+He stated that interactions with certain Baloch students led to his radicalization and eventual decision to join the BLA under the illusion of fighting for Balochistan’s independence.
+Aziz warned others against being misled by narratives around missing persons and false promises of freedom, and accused Baloch student councils of playing a key role in spreading extremist ideology.
+He alleged that the BLA targets youth by inciting ethnic hatred and manipulating protests organized by groups like the Baloch Solidarity Committee.
+Aziz also claimed to have recognized a young militant from protest materials, highlighting how such events are used to recruit members.